dy/save-file/readme.md

 * Provides common interface for both node/browser.
 * Fixes dialog race in browser − when multiple save-files are called at the same time.
 * Handles any types of input data − _Buffer_, _ArrayBuffer_, _ArrayBufferView_, _File_, _Blob_, data-uri string, _ImageData_ etc.
-* Resolves relative paths in node to the directory of caller module.

 ## Usage